 In brief, outdoor clothing is expensive but well worth the investment.
 I’m a strong believer in buying gear for life—just as long as you get the right travel gear.
 Here are some of my favorite outdoor clothing brands to help get you started.

 Let’s start with the best known outdoor clothing brand out there: The North Face.
 No doubt you’ve already seen people sporting this mainstay outerwear brand on some hiking route somewhere.

 Whether you need a jacket for skiing or pants for yoga, The North Face has got you covered and you won’t look like a dork wearing its gear.
-This brand is also pretty moderately priced given its fantastic quality.
+This brand is also pretty moderately priced given its excellent quality.

 Named after the famous volcano in Ecuador, Cotopaxi is an outdoor clothing brand with a social conscience.
 The brand funds sustainable poverty alleviation projects, so you can buy its products knowing you’re contributing to something good.

 The outerwear on offer with Cotopaxi is on the lower end of the price scale, but the company hasn’t compromised on quality.
-Llama fibre and goose down are staple materials among the brand’s products.
+Llama fibre and goose down are staple materials among the brand’s products—these guys are good.

 Columbia has just about everything you could possibly want when it comes to outdoor clothing.
 Whether you’re skiing, hiking or even fishing, Columbia will kit you out in style.